scope3/FrontEnd/README.md

 are run with the [Protractor][protractor] End-to-End test runner.
 It uses native events and has special features for Angular applications.

-* the configuration is found at `e2e-tests/protractor-conf.js`
-* the end-to-end tests are found in `e2e-tests`
+The end-to-end tests are found in `e2e-tests`.

-*
+#### Configuration

+The protractor configuration file is found at `e2e-tests/protractor-conf.js`
+* params contains the auth URL parameter for the sandbox scenario group set up on kbcalr.isber.ucsb.edu.
+* test specifications have name pattern, `test_*.js`
+* the tests can be configured to run in firefox or chrome.
+Getting the tests to run in internet explorer requires additional effort.
+The Selenium Internet Explorer Driver needs to be downloaded and installed (have not tried doing this yet).
+* baseURL specifies the path to the app to be tested.

+#### Page Objects

 Page objects are used to encapsulate dependencies on HTML elements.
-These are implemented in files named `..._Page.js` while the test specifications are named `test_.....js`.
+These are implemented in files named `..._Page.js`.

+#### Running protractor

 Protractor simulates interaction with our web app and verifies that the application responds correctly.
 Therefore, our web server needs to be serving up the application, so that Protractor